EDAO-Project/Jazero/README.md

 These can be executed with `java -jar <JAR FILE>`.

 ## Working with Calypso
-[Here will be some instructions on using the CDLC driver and maybe also the API if we build that] [Describe how to populate with tables and how to insert embeddings]

 Here we describe working with Calypso, how to load Calypso with tables, load indexes, load embeddings, and searching in Calypso.

 ### Loading Calypso